 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights…

-It is in the Federalist arguments of Jay, Madison and Hamilton, known collectively as the Federalist Papers, we find much discussion on the protections of the freedoms of the individuals as coming from the States, particularly from Madison, but it is Hamilton that most clearly articulates the intent and design of the sovereignty of the people in
+It is in the federalist arguments of Jay, Madison, and Hamilton, known collectively as the Federalist Papers, we find much discussion on the protections of the freedoms of the individuals as coming from the States, particularly from Madison, but it is Hamilton that most clearly articulates the intent and design of the sovereignty of the people in

 A nation, without a national government, is, in my view, an awful spectacle.
 The establishment of a Constitution, in time of profound peace, by the voluntary consent of a whole people, is a prodigy, to the completion of which I look forward with trembling anxiety.

-To balance a large state or society [says he], whether monarchical or republican, on general laws, is a work of so great difficulty, that no human genius, however comprehensive, is able, by the mere dint of reason and reflection, to effect it.
+To balance a large state or society [says he], whether monarchical or republican, on general laws, is a work of so great difficulty, that no human genius, however comprehensive, is able, by the mere dint of reason and reflection, to effect[sic] it.
 The judgments of many must unite in the work; experience must guide their labor; time must bring it to perfection, and the feeling of inconveniences must correct the mistakes which they inevitably fall into in their first trials and experiments.

-establishing, by the nature of experience, time and feeling, the transience of any government as it evolves and grows in response to the lessons of the people.
+Establishing, by the nature of experience, time and feeling, the transience of any government as it evolves and grows in response to the lessons of the people.

 The Declaration of Independence avowed the clear sovereignty of the people and their equally clear right to abandon and empower governments.
-The Articles of Confederation and Perpetual Union limited the Federal Government so severely that it had to go begging to the States for money for the very war it was empowered to wage, while it was the people who brought their own guns to the fight.
-The Federal Constitution of the United States contains specifically enumerated powers, particularly divided political bodies, with each a limited power to contribute to the governing of the whole.
+The Articles of Confederation and Perpetual Union limited the government so severely that it had to go begging to the States for money for the very war it was empowered to wage, while it was the people who brought their own guns to the fight.
+The Federal Constitution for the United States contains specifically enumerated powers, particularly divided political bodies, with each a limited power to contribute to the governing of the whole.

 The progression of the development of the Bill of Rights most evidently portrays the intent and mindset of the founders.
-James Madison, who argued against a Bill of Rights in the Federalists Papers #38, 44, 46, and 48 on the grounds that the States could best protect the sovereign rights of the people, eventually came to offer up his promised amendments for the new Constitution.
-The Virginia Declaration of Rights, already in effect in his home State of Virginia, was highly influential in the wording of his thinking and presentation of his proposals for the amendments.
+James Madison, who argued against a Bill of Rights in the Federalists Papers numbered #38, 44, 46, and 48 on the grounds that the States could best protect the sovereign rights of the people, eventually came to offer up his promised amendments for the new Federal Constitution.
+The Virginia Declaration of Rights, already in effect in his home of Virginia, was highly influential in the wording of his thinking and presentation of his proposals for the amendments.
 His proposed First Amendment (June 8, 1789) illustrates this most clearly;

 That there be prefixed to the Constitution a declaration–That all power is originally vested in, and consequently derived from, the people.
 That the government is instituted and ought to be exercised for the benefit of the people; which consists in the enjoyment of life and liberty, with the right of acquiring and using property, and generally of pursuing and obtaining happiness and safety.
 That the people have the indubitable, unalienable, and indefeasible right to reform or change their Government, whenever it be found adverse or inadequate to the purposes of its institution.

-The year is 1800 and a committee of seven has been assigned to investigate the Virginia Resolution that had been passed as a response to the “Alien” and “Sedition” acts signed into law by President John Adams in his attempt to keep the United States out of a war with England or France.
+The year is 1799 and a committee of seven has been assigned to investigate the Virginia Resolutions that had been passed as a response to the “Alien” and “Sedition” acts signed into law by President John Adams in his attempt to keep the United States out of a war with England or France.
 A war the United States, in its infancy, could ill afford to wage.
 A treaty with England quickly negated the possibility that we would be forced into war there.
 With troops from France already on this side of the ocean, many in Congress saw threat there.
 The “Alien” and “Sedition” acts were their attempt to quell that possibility.

-“… If the common law had been understood to be a law of the United States, it is not possible to assign a satisfactory reason why it was not expressed in the enumeration.
+If the common law had been understood to be a law of the United States, it is not possible to assign a satisfactory reason why it was not expressed in the enumeration.